TinyCB/Chaturbate-affiliate-api-script/readme.md

 4. Upload all files to your server.
 5. Make sure chaturbate.xml is writable.

-NOTE: Tested script with PHH7 and works.
+NOTE: Tested script with PHP7 and works.
+NOTE: It is recommended to set display_errors=Off in your php.ini file.
+      Alternatively, if you don't have access to php.ini you can turn off error reporting by adding error_reporting(0); to index.php or php_flag display_errors off to your htaccess file.

 ## Cache and speed